-A total of eight courses at the 300- or 400-level are required for the major.
+A total of eight courses at the 300- or 400-level (and HPS 202, if beginning at/below this level) are required for the major.
 Students are strongly encouraged, however, to continue to take courses in the language throughout the period up to graduation.
-Students may also count ILC (International Literature & Culture) ourses that deal with Hispanic culture in English, if they do all written work in Spanish and as much reading and research in that language as possible.
-A credit-bearing internship (HPS 490 Spanish and Community Health) is available and counts for the major.
-All majors are required to complete a semester of overseas study in a Spanish-speaking country.
+Students may also count ILC (International Literature & Culture) courses that deal with Hispanic culture in English, if they do all written work in Spanish and as much reading and research in that language as possible.
+All majors are strongly encouraged to complete a semester (or a year) of overseas study in a Spanish-speaking country.
 A summer program of appropriate length and content may be substituted.
-Majors are strongly encouraged to study abroad for a full year.

 All majors must complete a project during their senior year.
 Students have several options to fulfill this requirement.
 They may take comprehensive examinations, consisting of both written and oral sections.
 Those students with a GPA in the major of at least 3.4 or with permission of the departmental faculty may choose to do a thesis on a literary or cultural topic or a translation of a work into English with an introductory essay written in Spanish.
 Performances or exhibits with appropriate written documentation, as well as pedagogical or computer-related projects may also be considered in consultation with the faculty.

 This video highlights some of the department’s Spanish language assistants from previous years.